linhdnguyen23/Archive/README.md

 2. You MAY use the C++ STL in your solution if you deem it appropriate to do so.
 No "3rd party" libraries may be used.
 3. Your solution must be a stand-alone application, capable of being built (make) and run from the command line.
 4. You cannot use external applications or services to do the work; your application must implement all the functionality.
 5. As this is C++, you may manage memory as necessary using new/delete.
 You may not use malloc/free.
+Be aware that our tests will include measures of your memory usage, and track whether you properly relinquish memory you have allocated.
 6. If your program experiences a crash, do all you can to catch the error and report the problem on the command line, rather than simply failing silently.

 ## Submitting Your Solution